 The Illinois Governor’s Conference on Travel & Tourism is an annual reminder of the power of the industry on the economy of Illinois.
 Tourism continues to have a vital impact on communities at the local and state level.

 Over the course of 2017, an additional 1.6 million travelers visited Illinois, bringing an increase in visitor spending, tax revenue and local jobs.

-The Illinois Department of Commerce and Economic Opportunity’s Office of Tourism said that 2017 marked the seventh consecutive year of record-breaking tourism in the state.
+When announcing the numbers in May 2018, the Illinois Department of Commerce and Economic Opportunity’s Office of Tourism noted that 2017 marked the seventh consecutive year of record-breaking tourism in the state.

-Visitors to Illinois hit an all-time high in 2017, Gov. Bruce Rauner announced today.
+Visitors to Illinois hit an all-time high in 2017.
 Nearly 114 million people traveled to the state last year to “Enjoy Illinois” and give a $1.1 billion boost to the state’s economy.

 Last year’s visitor totals were 1.4% higher than 2016, which also was a record year.
 Travelers came from all over the world for business (17%) and pleasure (83%).
 In the past 10 years, travelers visiting Illinois increased by more than 22 million, and tourism has become one of the state’s most important industries.
 The Illinois tourism industry supported 335,500 jobs in 2017, an increase of 18,600 jobs since 2015.